blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

 When acquiring a domain for phishing, consider the reputation of the domain provider.
 Reputable providers may have security measures against phishing domains.
 Opt for providers with a lower reputation to bypass such measures.

 Choose a domain name thoughtfully:
-- Avoid using typo or misspelled versions of the target organization's name, as they might be monitored.
+- Avoid using typos or misspelt versions of the target organization's name, as they might be monitored.
 - Instead, use generic names related to your phishing goal (e.g., "email.domain.com" for targeting email credentials).
 - Expired domain names can help evade email reputation checks.